Call us on

 0370 1500 100

-All businesses that use personal data have until 25 May 2018 to comply with the new General Data Protection Regulation (GDPR) legislation.
+All businesses that use personal data had until 25 May 2018 to comply with the new General Data Protection Regulation (GDPR) legislation.
 Non-compliance can lead to potential fines of up to €20 million or 4% of annual worldwide turnover, whichever is bigger.

 The GDPR requires businesses to carry out a root and branch review of how they collect and use personal data.
 Doing nothing is not an option and the sooner you start the better.
-May 2018 may sound a long way off but the scale of the reforms means that you need to deal with the issues sooner rather than later.

 Not only can the Data Protection experts at Irwin Mitchell help your business meet the compulsory 2018 GDPR deadline and avoid fines, but can also help you reap the rewards of compliance.
 The three key rewards of getting your personal data compliant are: